experimental-software/workshop-materials/README.md

 ## Getting started

-To create new workshop materials, you can just the [workshop-materials-template](https://github.com/experimental-software/workshop-materials-template):
+To create new workshop materials, you can use the [workshop-materials-template](https://github.com/experimental-software/workshop-materials-template):

 ```
 git clone --recurse https://github.com/experimental-software/workshop-materials-template.git ${PROJECT_NAME}